You often need video dimensions for validation, resizing, transcoding, thumbnail generation, or computer vision tasks.

 The OpenCV library is not only helpful in obtaining dimensions but also in fetching the total number of frames, video duration, and frame rate (FPS).

-Furthermore, it can handle a variety of video formats and returns accurate and reliable information about input files.
+Furthermore, it can handle a variety of video formats and return accurate, reliable information about the input files.

-However, it can become complex compared to other methods and requires a learning curve.
+However, it can be more complex than other methods and requires a learning curve.

 If you are already using OpenCV for image and video processing, then it is an ideal choice, as you don’t need other packages to retrieve the dimensions.